robin-rpr/calos/doc/faq.rst

 how to run foreign binaries), you’ll need to make that work — perhaps it’s in another package.

-That’s all you need to make building with :code:`ch-image` work with a base foreign architecture image and the :code:`--arch` option.
+That’s all you need to make building with :code:`clearly image` work with a base foreign architecture image and the :code:`--arch` option.
 It’s significantly slower than native, but quite usable — about half the speed of native for the ppc64le target with a build taking minutes on a laptop with a magnetic disc.
-There’s a catch that images in :code:`ch-image` storage aren’t distinguished by architecture except by any name you give them, e.g., a base image like :code:`debian:11` pulled with :code:`--arch ppc64le` will overwrite a native x86 one.
+There’s a catch that images in :code:`clearly image` storage aren’t distinguished by architecture except by any name you give them, e.g., a base image like :code:`debian:11` pulled with :code:`--arch ppc64le` will overwrite a native x86 one.